 Where would we be without class nerds?
 Bill Gates and Steve Wozniak make us more productive and well-informed, George Lucas and Steven Spielberg keep us entertained, and George Rode keeps our cars happily humming in tune.

-President and owner of Autohaus, George started out as a self-described electronics freak at South Eugene High.
+President and owner of Euro-Asian Automotive since 1975.
+George started out as a self-described electronics freak at South Eugene High.
 He got his jollies by creating weird gadgets like audio oscillators and resistance substitution boxes.
 "I was the really annoying kid in class," he recalls.
 "Every time there was a weird noise in the classroom, everyone turned around to see what I was up to."

 George earned his way through business classes at Lane Community College by doing auto repairs in his home garage.
-Although he never had shop classes or formal auto repair training, he diligently studied books and manuals.
+Although he never had shop classes or formal auto repair training, he diligently studied books, manuals and problem solving.
+He has the gift of understanding mechanical items.
 He recalls that instead of learning to do a particular auto repair, he'd study the relevant theory and from that, understand how to do the repair.

 As a project for one of his business classes in 1972, George had to come up with an assumed business name and apply for it.
-The state of Oregon granted him the name European Auto Repair, and he promptly started a business in his home garage.
+The state of Oregon granted him the name European Auto Repair, and he promptly started a business in his home garage in 1972.

 He then went to Idaho for a year, where he worked for an American Motors/Subaru dealership.
 He had free rein to do whatever repairs he wanted, and he covered the gamut: rebuilding automatic transmissions, front end alignments, installing windshields, air conditioner repairs--you name it.
 After only two months he became the dealership's head technician.